Airbus sprints from behind in bid to upset Boeing order lead

-PARIS (Reuters) - Airbus is pulling out the stops to try and take the lead in its annual order contest with Boeing, lining up a spree of multi-billion-dollar deals to close a traumatic year haunted by management upheaval and corruption investigations.
+PARIS, Dec 29 (Reuters) - Airbus is pulling out the stops to try and take the lead in its annual order contest with Boeing, lining up a spree of billion dollar deals to close a traumatic year dominated by management upheaval and corruption investigations.

 Deals announced this week include confirmation of a record 430-jet order brokered by U.S.-based private equity firm Indigo Partners on behalf of four airlines.
-But some analysts said Airbus may have to offer large discounts to close the gap.
+But analysts said Airbus may have to offer large discounts to close the gap with Boeing.

-The Indigo deal and up to 275 other last-minute orders are seen as a grand finale for Airbus sales chief John Leahy, who is due to retire in January after roughly trebling Airbus’s market share in his 23 years at the helm.
+The Indigo deal and up to 275 other last-minute orders are seen as a swan song for Airbus sales chief John Leahy, who is due to retire in January after roughly trebling Airbus’s market share in his 23 years at the helm.

 Its share price is nonetheless near record highs as the planemaker recovers from recent production problems.